Posse Book Review Program

 2. Hispano Bastion: The New Mexican Power in the Age of manifest Destiny, 1837-1860, by Michael Alarid, University of New Mexico Press, Albuquerque NM, 2022, 243 pages, Groundbreaking study examining New Mexico’s transition from Spanish to Mexican, to US control during the nineteenth century.
 Emerging

-10. More books are on their way.
-If there is a topic of particular interest, let me know and I will try to get that for you.
-Have fun reading history.
+16. More books are on their way.
+Surely there is a topic of particular interest to you so let me know and I will try to get that for you.
+Have fun reading more history.

 Contact Frank Pilkington, Posse Book Review Chairman if you would like a book for reading and review at: apache313@gmail.com